formaat-design/reshaped/examples/cra-starter/README.md

 ## Arcade - Create React App starter

-This is a starter example for [Arcade](https://arcade.design) using the default Create React Setup
+This is a starter example for [Arcade](https://arcade.design) using Create React App.

 ### Manual installation steps